arielb135/RabbitMQ-with-istio-MTLS/README.md

 # RabbitMQ-with-istio-MTLS
 RabbitMQ stateful deployment with istio service mesh, and with MTLS enabled.
 This repository is a clone of https://github.com/helm/charts/tree/master/stable/rabbitmq-ha with an istio MTLS integration.
+All charts are under **helm** in this repository, and installation is similar to rabbitmq-ha.

 ## Introduction
 Istio (atleast 1.0) does not support fully stateful set deployments - which is discussed in many threads around the web.